Where would content marketing be today without visual graphics like infographics, graphics, and images?

 Have a presentation or a visual content project to work on?
 Check out this collection of fascinating data and statistics presented as a slideshow to inspire ideas.

-Vizpresso is a tool created by Piktochart to inspire content marketers and convert those who are still holding back from launching into visual storytelling.
+Vizpresso is a data visualisation tool created by Piktochart to inspire content marketers and convert those who are still holding back from launching into visual storytelling.

 Plus, each design comes with its own story—a good example of how to complement visual and text forms in your content marketing material.
 After all, the perfect accessory to an image is quality content writing and vice versa.